cosimameyer/community-bots/README.md

 In case you run into issues here, let me know!
 We'll figure it out :)

+### What's the default branch?

+The default branch is main.
+To contribute to it, create a feature branch and open a PR with your changes.
+Direct pushes to `main` are blocked (because that's where our production code is) but collaboration is of course highly welcome 😊

 ## Any Open Questions?

 If you have any questions or suggestions, please reach out to